wangkang85/brain-dump/principles.md

 - Evaluate a decision by its decision process, not by its outcome - a good decision doesn't necessarily produce a good outcome and a bad decision may still produce a good outcome.
 The latter is much more dangerous.
 - A good decision is characterized by thoughtful consideration of alternatives (in terms of potential outcome and odds) and picking the most promising one.
 - Only invest in positive-sum games (such as stocks and bounds); never invest in zero-sum games (such as commodities and currencies).
-- Stay precautious about options - predicting the trend is much easier than predicting the timing.
+- Stay precautious about options - predicting the timing is much harder than predicting the trend.
 - Phenomenal growth only happens to very few companies.
 Thus, the secret of investment is to find places where it's safe and wise to non-diversify.
-- Highly rewarding opportunities generally arise when people haven't noticed a big breakthrough yet, which is often coupled with the shift from Early Adopter to Early Majority.
+- Highly rewarding opportunities generally arise when people haven't noticed a big breakthrough yet, which often lies in the shift from Early Adopter to Early Majority.
 - Limit the exposure of each asset by Kelly criterion.
-- The purpose of hedging is to make sure that part of the portfolio can be disposed without a loss at any given point.
+- The purpose of hedging is to make sure that some part of the portfolio can be disposed without a loss at any given point.
-- Assets whose potential return is bounded but potential loss is unlimited should be avoided at all costs.
+- Assets whose potential return is bounded but potential loss is unbounded should be avoided at all costs.
 - Don't try to time the market.
-Instead, buy or sell in a Bayesian way - start with a small bet given a hypothesis and adjust the bet based on market feedback.
+Instead, buy or sell in a Bayesian way - start with a small bet and add more bets when the hypothesis is verified by the market.
 - Stay aware of disposition effect; good or bad outcomes generally get extremized, which is driven by human nature and enabled by derivatives.

 Business Principles